-- No student may take more than a total of three units of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from Enrollment Advising.
-It must be completed with the appropriate faculty member and submitted to the Department Chair and Registrar for approval. - A maximum of 9 units of Directed/Independent Study may be applied towards degree requirements.
+- Only student with a 3.0 of better grade point average are eligible for Directed/Independent Study. - No student may take more than a total of four (4) units of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from Enrollment Advising.
+It must be completed with the appropriate faculty member and submitted to the Dean or Department Chair and Registrar for approval. - A maximum of nine (9) units of Directed/Independent Study may be applied towards degree requirements.